josephwright/josephwright.github.io/_posts/2024-11-05-engine-news-from-the-latex-project.md

 For new documents, moving to LuaTeX is the recommended approach: it will continue to offer the most complete tagging support.
-For existing documents, tagging is available and we hope to improve it further: this may eventually use a LuaTeX-baaed approach emulating 8-bit approaches.
+For existing documents, tagging is available and we hope to improve it further: this may eventually use a LuaTeX-based approach emulating 8-bit approaches.
 At present, however, tagging in pdfTeX is more limited than in LuaTeX.

 ## Other engines